tvttavares/gof/README.md

 * [Decorator](https://github.com/tvttavares/gof/tree/master/decorator).
 Allows for an object’s behavior to be extended dynamically at run time.

+* [Facade](https://github.com/tvttavares/gof/tree/master/facade).
+Provides a simple interface to a more complex underlying object.

 ## Structural Design Patterns

 * [Chain of Responsibility](https://github.com/tvttavares/gof/tree/master/chain-of-responsibility).
 Delegate commands to a chain of processing objects.